QCHackers/qcad/README.md

 - QASM.ipynb: we obtain the hamiltonian which gives us the mathematical expression to simulate the quantum sensor and the time evolution for the quantum circuit (done under pi/3 time)
 - quantum-sensing-simulator.ipynb: quantum sensor simulator
 <img src="/
-NYUAD-2022-QSPirates/fig.png" alt="Control operations used in simulation" title="Control operations used in simulation">
+NYUAD-2022-QSPirates/fig.png" title="Control operations used in simulation">